chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 ---
 title: Introducing Android Package Signer
-metadesc: Bringing Android package signing to the browser.
+metadesc: Learn about signing Android packages client side in your browser with this new library.
 tags:
   - technical
 authors: